ilia-os/CV/README.md

 Later I was working on an ML project in a bigger team of developers (6 people).
 We wanted to score flats-for-rent from real estate aggregators like Cian and Avito and provide the best ones to our customers.
 My job was to tie together all the components: data-retrieval service working through Kafka, parser, model, data storage and front-end.
 I also wrote a lot of code using python for parser and model wrapper.
-API (RoR, JWT authorization, PostgreSQL, Capistrano) was ready, but the development stalled because of aggregator's DDOS defense, which we believed we could handle.
+API (RoR, ruby-kafka, JWT authorization, PostgreSQL, Capistrano) was ready, but the development stalled because of aggregator's DDOS defense, which we believed we could handle.

 ### Skills